-Adjust the air pressure switch (Fig. 32) after having performed all other burner adjustments with the air pressure switch set to the start of the scale.
+Adjust the air pressure switch after performing all other burner adjustments with the air pressure switch set to the start of the scale (Fig. 32).

 With the burner working at MIN output, insert a combustion analyser in the stack, slowly close the suction inlet of the fan (for example, with a piece of cardboard) until the CO value does not exceed 100 ppm.